Equality (mathematics): Isomorphism

 In mathematics, especially in abstract algebra and category theory, it is common to deal with objects that already have some internal structure.
 An isomorphism describes a kind of structure-preserving correspondence between two objects, establishing them as essentially identical in their structure or properties.

 More formally, an isomorphism is a bijective mapping (or morphism) $f$ between two sets or structures $A$ and $B$ such that $f$ and its inverse $f^{-1}$ preserve the operations, relations, or functions defined on those structures.
 This means that any operation or relation valid in $A$ corresponds precisely to the operation or relation in $B$ under the mapping.
 For example, in group theory, a group isomorphism $f: G \mapsto H$ satisfies $f(a * b) = f(a) * f(b)$ for all elements $a, b,$ where $*$ denotes the group operation.

 When two objects or systems are isomorphic, they are considered indistinguishable in terms of their internal structure, even though their elements or representations may differ.
 For instance, all cyclic groups of order $\infty$ are isomorphic to the integers, $\Z,$ with addition.
 Similarly, in linear algebra, two vector spaces are isomorphic if they have the same dimension, as there exists a linear bijection between their elements.

+When objects such as the ones discussed above are defined in terms of their mapping properties (i.e., universal properties), any two such objects are isomorphic to each other in a unique manner.
+Whether they should be considered to be the same (unique) object and be regarded as equal, even if their concrete constructions are different, is a matter of some discussion.
+This is sometimes done tacitly in the mathematical literature when such objects are canonically identified and connected using the equal sign '=', in some cases hiding technical issues that may need (potentially tedious) verification.
+However, this practice has led to difficulties when proofs asserting such an 'equality' are formally checked using proof assistants.

 The concept of isomorphism extends to numerous branches of mathematics, including graph theory (graph isomorphism), topology (homeomorphism), and algebra (group and ring isomorphisms), among others.
 Isomorphisms facilitate the classification of mathematical entities and enable the transfer of results and techniques between similar systems.
 Bridging the gap between isomorphism and equality was one motivation for the development of category theory, as well as for homotopy type theory and univalent foundations.